yotorng/bookish-rhizome/content/The Library/Empire-of-AI.md

 * teases out the pixel patterns within the images that are associated with whether a person is present
 * run it on new data—known as inferencing—to determine whether it fits the pattern.
 * a certain threshold of high-quality data with a certain threshold of compute to calculate these patterns and produce a performant AI model.
 * creating new repositories of digital data, neural networks finally had the right conditions to flourish.
-Shortly
 * best ideas will rise despite even the loudest detractors
 * Implicit within the narrative is another message: Technology advances with the inevitable march of progress
 * Connectionism rose to overshadow symbolism not just for its scientific merit.
 It also won over the backing of deep-pocketed funders due to key advantages that appealed to those funders’ business interests